 What is PTSD?

-Being overly alert or wound up – The person experiences sleeping difficulties, irritability and lack of concentration, becoming easily startled and constantly on the lookout for signs of danger.
+Being overly alert or wound up – The patient experiences sleeping difficulties, irritability and lack of concentration, becoming easily startled and constantly on the lookout for signs of danger.

-Avoiding reminders of the event – The person deliberately avoids activities, places, people, thoughts or feelings associated with the event because they bring back painful memories.
+Avoiding reminders of the event – The patient deliberately avoids activities, places, patients, thoughts or feelings associated with the event because they bring back painful memories.

-Feeling emotionally numb – The person loses interest in day-to-day activities, feels cut off and detached from friends and family, or feels emotionally flat and numb.
+Feeling emotionally numb – The patient loses interest in day-to-day activities, feels cut off and detached from friends and family, or feels emotionally flat and numb.

 What is Major Depressive Disorder?